finnformica/video-facial-recognition/README.md

 ### Future features

-[] Change bounding box colour depending on expression
+- Change bounding box colour depending on expression
+- Implement Flask app to deploy to the browser